We get commissions for purchases made from our affiliates through links in this article. Learn More.

 Bright, eye-catching and impressive, a yellow sapphire can make a stunning engagement ring center stone.

 Yellow sapphires aren’t as common as blue sapphires.
 In fact, many people aren’t even aware that yellow sapphires exist.
-Like other sapphires in colors other than blue, yellow sapphires are commonly referred to as “fancy sapphires.”
+Like other sapphires in colors other than blue (such as pink, green or white), yellow sapphires are commonly referred to as “fancy sapphires.”

 Visually, yellow sapphires tend to resemble yellow diamonds.
 Despite this, they’re significantly less expensive, making a yellow sapphire a great alternative to a diamond if you’re looking for an elegant, impressive yellow center stone.